-6 items from 2014
+6 items from 2015

-After 14 dramatic seasons, TeenNick recently canceled Degrassi: The Next Generation first took over the small screen.
+After 14 dramatic seasons, TeenNick recently canceled Degrassi: The Next Generation, but Netflix has saved it!
+Following the conclusion of the series on July 31, the streaming site is planning to release Degrassi: Next Class in 2016.
 The follow-up to the popular '80s series Degrassi High, the second incarnation of the show taught teenagers everywhere how to feel.
-Those poor kids really went through the wringer over the course of our time with them: we saw eating disorders, pregnancies, a school shooting, struggles with sexuality, rape, drug use, alcohol abuse, and much, much more.
+Those poor kids really went through the wringer over the course of our time with them; we saw eating disorders, pregnancies, a school shooting, struggles with sexuality, rape, drug use, alcohol abuse, and much, much more.
 But somehow, this resilient group of teens never let it get them down, and we were inspired to live our own lives of perseverance.
-In honor of Canada Day, keep scrolling to remember all the wonderful life lessons you learned from the Degrassi crew.
-Oh, and if you're looking for more ways to celebrate, you can see where Jimmy (aka Drake) is now by looking at his most hilarious memes.
-Source: Teen Nick »
+In honor of the classic show, read on to remember all the wonderful life lessons you learned from the Degrassi crew.
+We can only hope that Drake will return for the TV finale. »

-6 items from 2014
+6 items from 2015

 IMDb.com, Inc. takes no responsibility for the content or accuracy of the above news articles, Tweets, or blog posts.
 This content is published for the entertainment of our users only.
 The news articles, Tweets, and blog posts do not represent IMDb's opinions nor can we guarantee that the reporting therein is completely factual.
 Please visit the source responsible for the item in question to report any concerns you may have regarding content or accuracy.See our NewsDesk partners